michellemay/url-lang-id/README.md

 - "name": Profile name
 - "domains": List of domain name matching patterns.
-- "mapping": Default language mappings to use when not specified in Matchers.
+- "mapping": Default language mappings to use when not specified in matchers.
 - "matchers": List of matchers used in order of appearance.
 Each matcher can use default profile mapping or specify one locally.

+Mappings are selected in the following order:
+1) Mappings found in "profiles > matchers > mapping"
+2) Default mapping set in "profiles > mapping"
+3) Default mapping set in "matchers > mapping"

 ### Example